Welcome

 What should I bring to a meet?

-For meets at the Commonwealth Pool in Victoria, such as the Oak Bay and Sidney meets, there is ample indoor seating; so outdoor gear isn’t necessary.
-For all other Vancouver Island and Gulf Islands meets, including our own, teams sit outside due to limited indoor viewing space.
-At these meets, look for the Breakers logo at our team tent, which will be set up outside for the swimmers.
-Bring your own chairs which can be set up under our tents.
-Additionally, consider bringing extra towels, a warm sweater or jacket, and possibly a blanket or sleeping bag for warmth.
-Some families like to bring their own pop-up beach tents for added shade or cover.
+For meets at the Commonwealth Pool in Victoria, like Oak Bay and Sidney, indoor seating is available, so outdoor gear isn’t needed.
+At all other Vancouver Island and Gulf Island meets, including our Cowichan Icebreaker Meet, teams sit outside due to limited indoor space.
+When you arrive at a meet, look for our team tents.
+Bring chairs, extra towels, a warm sweater or jacket, and possibly a blanket or sleeping bag if it’s going to be cold.
+Some families also bring pop-up beach tents for extra cover.

-Swim meets are a great opportunity to get to know the other swim families on our team and for swimmers to mingle with their teammates.
+Swim meets are a great chance to connect with other families and for swimmers to bond with their teammates!

 What do we do when we get there?